Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Bethe Ansatz

 The first relation in \eqref{e:u_relations} is a condition on the $u$-function for configuration where consecutive coordinates are equal or adjacent.
 This is where the action of the operators $H$ and $H_{XXZ}$ differ, and the first relation is forcing the operators to agree on the candidate eigenvector $|V\rangle$.
 The first relation leads to the following relation for the amplitude coefficients\footnote{This is where we use \Cref{a:generic}.}

 for any $\sigma \in S_N$ and the transposition $\tau = (k\, k+1)$.
 Note that this relation determines all the values of the amplitudes, up to the value of $A_{\mathrm{id}}$, since the symmetric group is generated by transpositions.
 The amplitude $A_{\mathrm{id}} \neq 0$.
-Otherwise, $A_{\sigma} = 0$ for all $\sigma \in S_N$, by \eqref{e:amp_relation}, and also $|V \rangle = 0$, which contradicts assumption \eqref{a:generic}.
+Otherwise, $A_{\sigma} = 0$ for all $\sigma \in S_N$, by \eqref{e:amp_relation} and \Cref{a:generic}, meaning that $|V \rangle = 0$ is a trivial eigenvector.
 Then, we may take $A_{\mathrm{id}} =1$ since eigenvectors are determined up to a multiplicative constant.
 Moreover, we may directly check that the amplitude coefficients $A_{\sigma}$ in \eqref{e:amplitude} satisfy the relation \eqref{e:amp_relation} and $A_{\mathrm{id}} =1$, making them the unique choice for the amplitude coefficients.

 The second relation in \eqref{e:u_relations} is a periodicity condition for the $u$-function.
 This relation directly leads to the Bethe equation \eqref{e:bethe_equation}.

 We have now completely determined, through conditions (i) and (iii) in \eqref{e:bethe_conditions}, that